Floods hit several states in Malaysia; thousands evacuated

-KUALA LUMPUR - More than 3,800 people were in flood evacuation centres in south-east Johor on Sunday (Dec 15), with the authorities predicting more rain as several Malaysian states were hit by floods at the weekend.
+More than 3,800 people were in flood evacuation centres in south-east Johor yesterday, with the authorities predicting more rain as several Malaysian states were hit by floods at the weekend.

 The states affected included Johor, Pahang, Kelantan, Terengganu, Sabah and Sarawak, with more than 5,000 forced to leave their homes.

-The number of flood victims in Johor stood at 3,835 people on Sunday, an increase from the 2,853 recorded the day before.
+The number of flood victims in Johor stood at 3,835 people yesterday, an increase from the 2,853 recorded last Saturday.

 Mersing and Kota Tinggi districts were the worst hit, with pictures shared online showing roads totally covered by brown water.